DMCroww/HR_Band_Server/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE.
 Feel free to remix, reuse, and rock on—as long as you give credit where it's due.

 ## Contact